 02 of 07

-Another beautiful appetizer that will welcome your guests to the table is a "bouquet" of Thai Fresh Spring Rolls.
-These fresh rolls not only look gorgeous, they are incredibly wonderful to eat too.
+Another beautiful appetizer that will welcome your guests to the table is a "bouquet" of Thai fresh spring rolls.
+These fresh rolls not only look gorgeous, but they are also incredibly wonderful to eat too.
 They are also gluten-free and can be made vegetarian.

 03 of 07